CCHMC-SALT/SALT_documentation/README.md

 ### In your project
 1. In your project repository on GitHub, create a branch off of "main" called "dev"
 2. Install the R package called [{rsconnect}](https://rstudio.github.io/rsconnect/)
     a.
-While in top-level folder your project, run the command `rsconnect::writeManifest()`.
+While in the folder and working directory of the document that you are publishing, run the command `rsconnect::writeManifest()`.
 This will compile a file called "manifest.json" that Posit Connect will read to host your project on the server.
 See more information [here](https://rstudio.github.io/rsconnect/reference/writeManifest.html)

 ### On the SALT Posit Connect Server
 1. On the "Content" tab of Posit Connect, click the blue "Publish" button and select "Import from Git" from the dropdown menu